Amamah-QM/report/another-page-2.md

 On a more light-hearted note, I also learned I have limited artistic skill in customizing colors.
 This is not as much of a limitation as indecisiveness affecting me.
 I have a hard time imagining what the different combinations would look like, but waiting for the changes to happen takes a few hours, so I have to make decisions based on limited information, which can lead to some humorous - and disastrous - combinations.

+Overall, I personally consider this task a success because I made massive strides in becoming more comfortable with GitHub.
+I was simultaneously working on making a better version of my blog alongside the audio guide, and I finished it this week.
+It is quite simplistic but it is a point of pride for me.

-In parallel, I continued my search for AI tools the team can use to increase productivity.
+Additionally, I continued my search for AI tools the team can use to increase productivity.
 I decided to focus on tools that can perform secretarial tasks, as they would be easiest to implement and should theoretically be more user-friendly.

 I have learned a lot in the short time I've been here and I am looking forward to what I will be able to do as I progress with this internship.